 Traditionally, detox is the primary function of rehab.
-However, in recent years, we’ve come to understand that detox is just preparation for the main event.
+However, in recent years, we have come to understand that detox is just preparation for the main event.
 When it comes to long-term recovery, you’ll need to make well-judged lifestyle changes, learn to cope with challenging feelings and develop healthy coping mechanisms.

 Anyone who has struggled with substance abuse can benefit from substance abuse counseling.
-At On Demand Counseling in Austintown and East Liverpool, Ohio, we can help you.
 Getting to the root cause of addiction takes gentle guidance from trained professionals who understand what drives individuals to turn to substance abuse.

 Recent advances in behavioral science have helped us understand the brain and behavioral health better.
 Addressing underlying emotional, mental health and lifestyle factors that lead to substance abuse is the priority during treatment in intensive or general outpatient rehab.
 We’re driven by beliefs that we’re not always aware of.